soif/EspBuddy/doc/command_examples.md

                        - when left blank, it defaults to the /espb_backup/ folder (prefered way)

 + OPTIONS :
-    -y              : Automatically set YES to confirm "Yes/No" dialogs -d              : Dry Run.
+    -w              : wire mode: Use the serial port instead of http (for the 'send' command) -y              : Automatically set YES to confirm "Yes/No" dialogs -d              : Dry Run.
 Show commands but don't apply them -v              : Verbose mode